abelberhane/github-branch-protection/README.md

 Once the branch is protected in that same if statement, I move on to sending the notification that its been protected.
 The logic is very similar to what I used with protecting the main branch.
 I generate the URL and encode the json data needed to send the POST request per the [documentation for creating an issue](https://docs.github.com/en/rest/reference/issues#create-an-issue) and the issue is created.
 I tagged myself in the body and chose to leave a message in the title letting me know that the branch protection worked.

 ## Common Issues
 If you are unable to get the issue created, confirm that you have indeed added a working PAT token.
 This is usually why this is failing.
-I will soon create a github secret on this repository and put my PAT token there.
+I will soon create a GitHub secret on this repository and put my PAT token there.

 ----------------------
 *Sources*: